bigevilbeard/cat_centre_vlan_checker/README.md

 ## Testing

 The script has been tested with:
-- Cisco DNA Center Sandbox
+- Cisco Catalyst Center Sandbox
 - Cisco Catalyst 9000 series switches
 - Python 3.9+